try-cascade/cascade-compose/README.md

 **Images**
 - `cascade-backend`: handles Terraform config files and communication between Cascade and AWS
-- `cascade-gui`: the GUI that handles user interactions
+- `cascade-gui`: the GUI that handles user interactions and displays a status dashboard

 **Container Communication**